Doner kebab: Azerbaijan

-In Azerbaijan, döner kebab (dönər), served similarly to the European style of sandwich wrapped in lavaş (flatbread) or in çörәk (bread, including tandoor bread), is one of the most widespread fast foods.
+In Azerbaijan, doner kebab (dönər), served similarly to the European style of sandwich wrapped in lavaş (flatbread) or in çörәk (bread, including tandoor bread), is one of the most widespread fast foods.
 It is usually made with әt (meat, essentially lamb or mutton), but sometimes toyuq (chicken).

 Japan

-In Japan, döner kebabs are now common, especially in Tokyo.
+In Japan, doner kebabs are now common, especially in Tokyo.
 They are predominantly made of chicken but occasionally beef, and called simply "kebab".
-The toppings include shredded lettuce or cabbage, sliced tomato, and usually a choice of sauces such as Thousand Islands, spicy, and garlic.
+The toppings include shredded lettuce or cabbage, sliced tomato, and usually a choice of sauces such as Thousand Island, spicy, and garlic.

 Vietnam

-Döner kebab is increasingly becoming popular in Vietnam, mostly because of Vietnamese who used to live in Germany and introduced it to their homeland.
-Throughout Hanoi and Ho Chi Minh City many döner kebab stalls can be found.
-Bánh mỳ Döner Kebab, the Vietnamese version of the döner kebab, has some fundamental differences with the original döner kebab.
+Doner kebab is increasingly becoming popular in Vietnam, mostly because of Vietnamese who used to live in Germany and introduced it to their homeland.
+Throughout Hanoi and Ho Chi Minh City many doner kebab stalls can be found.
+Bánh mỳ Döner Kebab, the Vietnamese version of the doner kebab, has some fundamental differences with the original doner kebab.
 First of all, pork is used instead of beef and lamb.
 Second, the meat is topped with sour vegetables and chili sauce.

 Europe

+In 2022, Turkey applied for döner to be granted EU traditional speciality guaranteed status, which protects the recipe rather than its geographic origin.
+Beef would be required to come from cattle that is at least 16 months old, be marinated with specific amounts of animal fat, yogurt or milk, onion, salt, and thyme, as well as black, red and white peppers, and sliced off the vertical spit into pieces that are 3 to 5 millimeters thick.
+The German Federal Ministry of Agriculture, Food and Regional Identity objected to the application since proposals differ from typical German preparations, and vegetables, turkey, and some veal kebabs would apparently no longer be allowed.

 Austria

-Döner kebab shops can be found in all cities across Austria.
+Doner kebab shops can be found in all cities across Austria.
 Kebabs (often referred to as "Döner") outsell burgers or the traditional Würstel (sausage).

+Belgium

+In Belgium, the first doner kebabs were already served in the 1970s, brought by immigrants to the country.
+In the mining region, mainly beef or variants with pieces of chicken was used for the doner kebab.
+Doner kebabs with mutton and lamb were more likely to be found in other regions of Belgium.

 Finland

-In Finland, döner kebabs gained popularity after the 90s, when Turkish and other Near Eastern immigrants started to arrive in the country in considerable numbers, opening restaurants and importing their traditional dishes.
+In Finland, doner kebabs gained popularity after the 90s, when Turkish and other Middle-Eastern immigrants started to arrive in the country in considerable numbers, opening restaurants and importing their traditional dishes.
 Kebabs are generally seen as fast food, often served by late-night pizzerias.